 Although the focus of the MS degree program of study is in EHS, students are required to show coverage in epidemiology and biostatistics.
 The MS-EHS curriculum consists of a minimum of 45 credits organized into three curricular domains:

 1. Courses required for a specialization in EHS (36 credits)

 2. Elective courses approved for the specialization (6 credits)

 For detailed additional information about specific requirements, students are directed to the College of Public Health (CPH) Graduate Student Handbook and to the Ohio State University Graduate School Handbook.

 Strong undergraduate education in science (e.g. biology and chemistry) and math is recommended.
 Admission decisions are made largely based on GPA, GRE scores, recommendations, personal statement and experience.
-Minimum GPA and GRE (verbal and quantitative combined) are generally 3.0 and 1100, respectively.
+Minimum GPA and GRE are generally 3.0 and 50th percentile on Verbal and Quantitative sections, respectively.
 The personal statement is reviewed for writing ability and "fit" between the student's interest and motivation in the degree, relative to what the degree will achieve and the capability and interests of the faculty.
 The stronger the application with respect to these elements (especially GPA and GRE), the more likely it will be to compete for financial support.

 For information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.